 - 2. Financial statements must be prepared on the assumption that the licence applicant is a going concern, meaning it will continue in operation for the foreseeable future.
 It is assumed that the licence applicant has neither the intention nor the necessity to go into liquidation, cease trading or seek protection from creditors pursuant to laws or regulations. - 3.
 The above-mentioned financial reporting framework, suitable as the basis for the preparation of financial statements, must contain certain underlying principles including: - a) fair presentation; - b) consistency of presentation; - c) accrual basis for accounting; - d) separate presentation of each material class of items; - e) no offsetting of assets and liabilities or income and expenses. - 4.
+Notwithstanding that each licence applicant has to prepare audited annual financial statements under its own national accounting practice for incorporated companies, the International Financial Reporting Standards or the International Financial Reporting Standard for Small and Medium-sized Entities, these regulations include specific accounting requirements to be complied with as set out in ANNEXE I, B to F. - 5.
+The licence applicant must prepare supplementary information (to be submitted to the licensor) if the accounting requirements described in this annex are not met by the disclosures and accounting treatment in the audited annual financial statements.
+The supplementary information must include a restated balance sheet, profit and loss account and any associated notes to meet the requirements set out below.
+There must also be included a note (or notes) reconciling the results and financial position shown in the supplementary information document to those shown in the audited financial statements (that were prepared under the national accounting practice).
+The restated financial information must be assessed by the auditor by way of agreed-upon procedures. - 6.
 The financial statements must be approved by management and this must be evidenced by way of a brief statement and signature on behalf of the executive body of the reporting entity.

-B. Consolidation/combination requirements
+B. Consolidation/ combination requirements

-- 1. The financial information of all entities included in the reporting perimeter (as defined in F.01) must be either be consolidated or combined as if they were a single company. - Consolidated financial statements are the financial statements of a group in which the assets, liabilities, equity, income, expenses and cash flows of the parent and its subsidiaries are presented as those of a single company. - 3.
+- 1. The financial information of all entities included in the reporting perimeter (as defined in F.01) must be either be consolidated or combined as if they were a single company. - 2.
+Consolidated financial statements are the financial statements of a group in which the assets, liabilities, equity, income, expenses and cash flows of the parent and its subsidiaries are presented as those of a single company. - 3.
 Combined financial statements are those that include information about two or more commonly controlled entities without information about the controlling entity.